practicalli/blog-cryogen/content/md/posts/webapp-routes-with-json.md

 ## Adding Routes with Compojure

 `defroutes` function is a macro to provide a simple way to define all the routes.
-There is only one `defroutes` function per web application and all requests recieved by the server go through this function.
+There is only one `defroutes` function per web application and all requests received by the server go through this function.

 > A series of nested `if` functions or the `cond` function could be used to define routes, although this is not very efficient code.